Animiral/go-strength-model/README.md

 $ extractor/extractor sgfs.tar.gz dataset csv/games.csv
 ```

-As an alternative, this project also offers a script that just builds the CSV file from all eligible SGFs in a given directory and subdirectories.
+As an alternative, this project also offers a script that just builds the CSV file from all eligible SGFs in a given directory and subdirectories, and another utility to filter a game list in CSV format.
 See "Filtering Games (alternative)" section.
 The advantage of `extractor` is that it is fast and there is no need to extract a large dataset, including undesirable SGFs, to disk.
 Beyond that, `extractor` extracts everything using file names with characters `[a-zA-Z0-9_-. ]` only, for better compatibility even if the players' names include characters not allowed in the target filesystem.
 On top of that, it features hacks to properly read some broken player names from the OGS 2021 dataset specifically.
 The `namecompat` utility bundled in the `extractor` directory can perform just the name extraction with corrections as its own step.

 ## Judging Games